shihuihong214/huihong.shi/_pages/about.md

 - *2023.09* The First-Class Academic Scholarship for Postgraduate Students at Nanjing University.
 - *2022.09* The First-Class Academic Scholarship for Postgraduate Students at Nanjing University.
 - *2021.09* The First-Class Academic Scholarship for Postgraduate Students at Nanjing University.
-- *2019.10* Post and Telecommunications Alumni Scholarship for Undergraduates of Jilin University.
 - *2019.09* The First-Class Academic Scholarship for Undergraduates of Jilin University.
 - *2018.09* The First-Class Academic Scholarship for Undergraduates of Jilin University.